-- Restoration of degraded wildlife habitat through native plantings and removal of invasive plants. - Close and restore existing demand trails.

-- A natural surface off-road cycling trail loop in the area east of Kingston Drive, as envisioned in the Draft Washington Park Master Plan.
-Trails could include a descending flow trail and an uphill skill trail. - Building a trail here will require additional planning and community input.
+- Restore degraded wildlife habitat through native plantings and removal of invasive plants. - Close and restore existing demand trails. - Design and build a natural surface off-road cycling trail loop in the area east of Kingston Drive, as envisioned in the Washington Park Master Plan.
+Trails could include a descending flow trail and an uphill skill trail.
+Building a trail here will require additional planning and community input.